Surprisingly Simple Semi-Supervised Domain Adaptation with Pretraining and Consistency: Experiment details

 \subsection{Pretraining}

-As mentioned in Section 4 of the main paper, we pretrain our models for rotation prediction starting from Imagenet pretrained weights.
-A comparison of PAC with a backbone trained for rotation prediction starting from imagenet pretraining (final target accuracy = $58.9$\%) vs one that does not use any imagenet pretraining (final target accuracy = $43.7$\%), revealed that there is important feature space information in imagenet pretrained weights that rotation prediction could not capture on its own.
+As mentioned above, we pretrain our models for rotation prediction starting from Imagenet pretrained weights.
+A comparison of PAC with a backbone trained with rotation prediction starting from imagenet pretraining (final target accuracy = $58.9$\%) vs one that does not use any imagenet pretraining (final target accuracy = $43.7$\%), revealed that there is important feature space information in imagenet pretrained weights that rotation prediction could not capture on its own.
 This comparison was done using an Alexnet on the \emph{real} to \emph{clipart} adaptation scenario of Office-Home.

 Following Gidaris~\etal~\cite{gidaris2018unsupervised}, we trained the model on all 4 rotations of a single image in each minibatch.
 Each minibatch contained $s$ images each from source and target domains, which translates to $4s$ images considering all rotations.
 The Alexnet backbones are trained using a learning rate of $0.01$ and $s = 128$.
 The Resnet-34 and VGG backbones are both trained using $s = 16$ and a learning rate of $0.001$.
 We found that beyond a certain point early on in training, the number of steps of training for rotation prediction did not make a big difference to the final task accuracy, and finally the chosen number of training steps was 4000 for Alexnet, 2000 for VGG-16 and 5000 for Resnet-34 backbones.